behdadn77/Distributed-Systems/Clock_Synchronization_Approaches.md

 **Question:** *Describe and compare various approaches to synchronize node clocks in a distributed system.
 Now suppose you have to correlate the readings of multiple distributed microphones to identify the source of a sound.
 Which clock synchronization method would you use?*
 ---
-**Question 2:** *Now suppose you have to correlate multiple readings from geographically distributed vibration sensors to determine the origin of an earthquake with a precision of less than 1 km (seismic waves travel at a maximum speed of 10 km/s).*
----

 ### Answer